cdklabs/cdk-cicd-wrapper/docs/content/cli/cli_license.md

 # License Management

-The `npx @harvesting/vanilla-pipeline-core license` can validate and generate a NOTICE file for the project.
+The `npx {{npm_cli}} license` can validate and generate a NOTICE file for the project.

-The NOTICE file consistency is tested by the `npx @harvesting/vanilla-pipeline-core license`, this script is included into the CodePipeline Build step to ensure the NOTICE file is always up-to-date.
+The NOTICE file consistency is tested by the `npx {{npm_cli}} license`, this script is included into the CodePipeline Build step to ensure the NOTICE file is always up-to-date.

 The script checks dependencies in `package.json` for NPM, `Pipfile.lock`, and `requirements.txt` for Python projects.
 In case, you are using other package managers, you need to manage those dependencies by **yourself** as long as that is not supported by {{ project_name }}.